gideonMCove/Trivialis-Serpentes/README.md

 # The Board
 ![The base grid of the game.
 Shows snake prototype and board objective prototype](./BaseGrid.PNG)

 Just like the classic game of *snake*, ***Trivialis-Serpentes*** has a grid board for the *snake* to move around.
 The *Snake* must eat the *fruit*, represented by the green square, to gain points.
-However in this game, when the snake reaches the *fruit*(represented by the green square) something else happens...
+However in this game, when the snake reaches the *fruit*  something else happens...

 # Snake Themed Trivia!